|Regional campuses||Peoria: Medicine | Nursing

-UIC becomes greener every year — through the plantings that have led to its designation as a Tree Campus USA the last four years as well as its commitment to LEED-certified buildings, recycling, active transportation and public transit.
+UIC becomes greener every year — through plantings that have led to its designation as a Tree Campus USA each year since 2011 as well as its commitment to LEED-certified buildings, recycling, active transportation and public transit.
 Bike-sharing stations are conveniently placed throughout the campus, which itself is located near three rail stations.

 Sustainability is also incorporated in UIC’s education and research missions.
-The Office of Sustainability gives students internships to help with green projects throughout campus and serves as a clearinghouse for information on green jobs.
-Students can join organizations like EcoCampus to actively promote green practices.
+The Office of Sustainability offers students internships and serves as a clearinghouse for information on green jobs.
+Students can join organizations like EcoCampus to promote green practices.

 UIC is known for

 Being the largest university in the Chicago area, having nearly 29,000 students enrolled in its 15 colleges.

 In the 2016 U.S. News & World Report’s ranking of colleges and universities, UIC ranked as the 129th best in the “national universities” category.

 University of Illinois Hospital & Health Sciences System